Mithun Chakraborty: Megastardom (1982–1995)

-Chakraborty gained Number one position & more recognition in 1985 with Vijay Sadanah's romantic drama Pyar Jhukta Nahin, acting opposite Padmini Kolhapure.
+Chakraborty hit his peak in the mid-1980s.
+In 1985, he acted in Vijay Sadanah's romantic drama Pyar Jhukta Nahin, opposite Padmini Kolhapure.
 The film opened to excellent audience response and went on to become a blockbuster.
-Its soundtrack composed by Laxmikant–Pyarelal dominated the musical charts and was the tenth best-selling Hindi film album of the 1980s.
-He followed it with a superhit in J. P. Dutta's action drama Ghulami co-starring Dharmendra, Naseeruddin Shah, Reena Roy, Smita Patil and Anita Raj.
-His other major commercial success that year was another of B. Subhash's directional venture Aandhi-Toofan.
-Chakraborty's dream run continued in 1986 with the success of K. Bapayya's blockbuster family drama film Swarag Se Sunder, which also had Jeetendra, Jaya Prada and Kolhapure in the lead.
-That same year, he found huge success in Umesh Mehra's actioner Jaal, followed by two more super successful films, Dilwaala and Muddat.
-Apart from commercial success, he received acclaim for his performance in Basu Chatterjee's Sheesha, which was the first Hindi film centred around sexual harassment at workplace.
-The following year, he starred in hits, including Dance Dance, Parivaar and Watan Ke Rakhwale alongside moderately profitable films, Hawalaat and Hiraasat.
+The soundtrack, composed by Laxmikant–Pyarelal, became the tenth best-selling Hindi film album of the 1980s.
+Chakraborty followed it with a superhit in J. P. Dutta's action drama Ghulami, co-starring Dharmendra, Naseeruddin Shah, Reena Roy, Smita Patil and Anita Raj.
+His other major commercial success that year was another of B. Subhash's directional ventures, Aandhi-Toofan.
+Chakraborty's run continued in 1986 with K. Bapayya's blockbuster family drama film Swarag Se Sunder, which also starred Jeetendra, Jaya Prada and Kolhapure in the lead.
+That same year, Chakraborty starred in Umesh Mehra's successful action film Jaal, followed by two more successes, Dilwaala and Muddat.
+Apart from box office success, he received acclaim for his performance in Basu Chatterjee's Sheesha, which was one of the first Hindi films centred around sexual harassment in a workplace.
+The following year, he starred in Dance Dance, Parivaar and Watan Ke Rakhwale alongside moderately profitable films, Hawalaat and Hiraasat.
 In 1988, Chakraborty reunited with K. Bapayya for Pyar Ka Mandir, co-starring Madhavi, Nirupa Roy, Sachin Pilgaonkar, Raj Kiran and Shoma Anand.
-The film performed very well at the box office and was declared a superhit by trade pundits.
-He then appeared alongside Sridevi and Moushmi Chatterjee in the action drama film Waqt Ki Awaz, which too went on to become a hit, followed by moderate successes in Charnon Ki Saugandh and Jeete Hain Shaan Se.
-1989 also proved to be a big one for Chakraborty with four of his films emerging commercial successes, which were - Daata, Prem Pratigyaa, Mujrim and Aakhri Ghulam.
+The film performed well at the box office and was declared a "superhit" by trade pundits.
+He then appeared alongside Sridevi and Moushmi Chatterjee in the action drama film Waqt Ki Awaz, which became a hit, followed by moderate successes in Charnon Ki Saugandh and Jeete Hain Shaan Se.
+1989 became a successful year for Chakraborty, with five of his films emerging as commercial successes - Daata, Prem Pratigyaa, Mujrim, Aakhri Ghulam and Ilaaka.

-Chakraborty began the new decade with average fares, such as Pati Patni Aur Tawaif and Humse Na Takrana, while his most notable release of 1990 was Mukul Anand's action crime film Agneepath alongside Amitabh Bachchan, which although a commercial failure, received highly positive response from critics and won him Filmfare Award for Best Supporting Actor.
-For next three years, his successful films included Pyar Ka Devta (1991), Swarg Yahan Narak Yahan (1991), Dil Aashna Hai (1992), Ghar Jamai (1992), Dalaal (1993), Aadmi (1993) and Phool Aur Angaar (1993).
+In the 1990s, Chakraborty starred in less successful movies, including Pati Patni Aur Tawaif and Humse Na Takrana, while his most notable release of 1990 was Mukul Anand's action crime film Agneepath alongside Amitabh Bachchan, which although a commercial failure, received highly positive response from critics.
+Chakraborty later won the Filmfare Award for Best Supporting Actor for his work on the film.
+For the next three years, his successful films included Pyar Ka Devta (1991), Swarg Yahan Narak Yahan (1991), Dil Aashna Hai (1992), Ghar Jamai (1992), Dalaal (1993), Aadmi (1993) and Phool Aur Angaar (1993).
+Chakraborty won the National Film Award for Best Actor in Buddhadeb Dasgupta's critically acclaimed Bengali film Tahader Katha (1992).

-Chakraborty's career as a matinee idol faded in the mid-1990s as he took a break from mainstream Hindi cinema and started working in low-budget productions, most of which lacked success due to their poor quality.
-Beginning from 1994, he starred in many such films, the majority of which performed miserably at the box office, with a few exceptions like Cheetah (1994), Jallaad (1995) and Ravan Raaj: A True Story (1995), which also proved to be his final hit as a lead actor.
+Chakraborty's career as a matinee idol faded in the mid-1990s, as he took a break from mainstream Hindi cinema and began working in low-budget productions, most of which lacked success due in part to their poor quality.
+Beginning in 1994, he starred in many such films, the majority of which performed poorly at the box office, with a few exceptions including Cheetah (1994), Jallaad (1995) and Ravan Raaj: A True Story (1995); the latter was Chakraborty's final hit as a lead actor.